Qubinode/qubinode-usb-imager/README.md

-Role Name
+qubinode-usb-imager
 =========

-qubinode-usb-imager builds bootable usb used to install RHEL 7 on a qubinode hosts
+The qubinode-usb-imager Ansible role builds a bootable usb disk to be used to a qubinode hosts

 Requirements
 ------------